Building a Mobile Chat App Using Realm – The New and Easier Way

 When the other user adds us to a conversation, our

-Userdocument is updated automatically through the magic of Realm Sync and our Realm trigger.
+Userdocument is updated automatically through the magic of Atlas Device Sync and our Atlas Trigger.
 Prior to Realm-Cocoa 10.6, we needed to observe the Realm and trick SwiftUI into refreshing the view when changes were received.
 The Realm/SwiftUI integration now refreshes the view automatically.

 When you click in the new conversation button in